jgeisler0303/Arduino-LiquidCrystal-I2C-library/README.md

 To use the library in your own sketch, select it from *Sketch > Import Library*.

 -------------------------------------------------------------------------------------------------------------------
-This library is based on work done by DFROBOT (www.dfrobot.com).
+This library is the updated version by DFROBOT (www.dfrobot.com) for use with the Arduino 1.0 IDE.